livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 8.3 OperationContext identifiers

-requester_identity_id is the identifier of the identity resolved as the requester for an operation.
+`requester_identity_id` is the identifier of the identity resolved as the requester for an operation.

-device_id is the identifier of a device acting on behalf of an identity.
+`device_id` is the identifier of a device acting on behalf of an identity.

-delegated_key_id is the identifier of a delegated signing key used for scoped authority.
+`delegated_key_id` is the identifier of a delegated signing key used for scoped authority.

-actor_type is the declared caller category such as user, service, automation, or delegation.
+`actor_type` is the declared caller category such as user, service, automation, or delegation.

-capability is the explicit action label evaluated by authorization rules.
+`capability` is the explicit action label evaluated by authorization rules.

-is_remote is a flag indicating whether the context originated from inter-node exchange.
+`is_remote` is a flag indicating whether the context originated from inter-node exchange.

-sync_domain is the identifier used to scope inter-node exchange processing to a specific domain.
+`sync_domain` is the identifier used to scope inter-node exchange processing to a specific domain.

-remote_node_identity_id is the identifier of the remote node's identity for inter-node exchange processing.
+`remote_node_identity_id` is the identifier of the remote node's identity for inter-node exchange processing.

-trace_id is the identifier used to correlate related operations and requests across logs and telemetry.
+`trace_id` is the identifier used to correlate related operations and requests across logs and telemetry.

-correlation_id is an optional identifier used to correlate multiple related requests.
+`correlation_id` is an optional identifier used to correlate multiple related requests.

-app_version is an optional version identifier for a frontend app or service.
+`app_version` is an optional version identifier for a frontend app or service.

-app_variant is an optional variant identifier for a frontend app.
+`app_variant` is an optional variant identifier for a frontend app.

-schema_version is an optional identifier for a schema release.
+`schema_version` is an optional identifier for a schema release.

-user_id is an external user identifier supplied by a client and treated as non-authoritative metadata.
+`user_id` is an external user identifier supplied by a client and treated as non-authoritative metadata.

-locale is an optional client locale identifier.
+`locale` is an optional client locale identifier.

-timezone is an optional client timezone identifier.
+`timezone` is an optional client timezone identifier.

 ### 8.4 OperationContext

-An OperationContext is the backend derived context used to validate and authorize an operation.
+`OperationContext` is the backend derived context used to validate and authorize an operation.

 Constraints: